sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - corpus (index 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
 Installable software includes a installation package or installer for a software component, a software update, or a patch.
 If the CoSWID tag represents installable software, the corpus item MUST be set to "true".
 If not provided, the default value MUST be considered "false".

 - patch (index 9): A boolean value that indicates if the tag identifies and describes an installed patch that has made incremental changes to a software component installed on an endpoint.
 If a CoSWID tag is for a patch, the patch item MUST be set to "true".
 If not provided, the default value MUST be considered "false".

-  A software component's version number MUST NOT be modified by an installation associated with a CoSWID with a patch item value of "true".
+A patch item's value MUST NOT be set to "true" if the installation of the associated software package changes the version of a software component.

 - supplemental (index 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
 This allows tools and users to record their own metadata about a software component without modifying SWID primary or patch tags created by a software provider.
 If a CoSWID tag is a supplemental tag, the supplemental item MUST be set to "true".
 If not provided, the default value MUST be considered "false".